microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant] -GarbageDataMaxValue <maxValue>: Limit generated garbage data to a maximum value.
 Helpful if input data is used as an index.
+-LogCPUFallback: Prints which operators fallback to run on CPU when GPU is the specified device

 Concurrency Options:
 -ConcurrentLoad: load models concurrently